 Our school district uses the Traversa 360 app.
 This tool will allow parents the ability to see their child's school bus assignment, check assigned pick-up and drop off times, and monitor delays in the bus schedule.

 All volunteers for all activities must be fingerprinted.
 This includes but is not limited to field trips, classroom volunteers, and PTA events

 Fingerprinting is available at no charge by contacting Lucy Casto at the Board Office at (330) 689-5445.
 For your convenience, we also schedule opportunities for fingerprinting at the school building.

-Individuals who wish to volunteer at any point during the school year must complete a new fingerprint check by October 17, 2022.
-Failure to adhere to this deadline will result in ineligibility for volunteering opportunities.
+Individuals who wish to volunteer at any point during the school year must complete a new fingerprint check by October 17, 2023.
+Failure to adhere to this deadline may result in ineligibility for volunteering opportunities.
 (Exceptions will be made in instances when a family moves into the district mid-year).

 Upon arrival, volunteers must report to the office, sign in and obtain a volunteer badge before beginning their work.

 Student and Staff safety is our paramount concern.
 The following procedures are used when adults visit our school: